j-mcfarlane/tanstack-start-jwt/README.md

 -   **Refresh Token**
     **POST** `http://localhost:7588/authentication/refresh`
     Generates new JWT tokens for the user.
 (Requires the refresh token to be provided as a bearer token in the `Authorization` header.)

+## Frontend

+To run the frontend simply run `pnpm run dev` inside the client folder